Last Updated on July 1, 2022 by Chris

 Do check both airport and off-airport locations.

 Since supply is so restricted these days, it’s worth checking rentals both at the airport and off-airport locations.
-Local neighborhood offices with small parking lots often don’t keep a lot of cars in inventory, so rates can be sky high or cars might be sold out completely.
+Local neighborhood offices with small parking lots often don’t keep a lot of cars in inventory.
+That means rates can be sky high or cars might be sold out completely.
 Conversely, if you’re flying into an airport and can’t find a good rate, try neighborhood offices near the airport.
 These locations tend to cater to a different market and often offer lower rates—and lower taxes, too.
 In many cases, renting off-airport is much cheaper even after paying for an Uber or taxi from the airport.

 Don’t panic if everything is sold out online.